mbcooper/ProtractorExample/readMe.md

 The key items here: are the `seleniumAddress` (which is a default), and the `env.baseUrl`, which is a standard adopted from ngBoilerplate.

 ###Home.po.js - Our Page Object
 Page Objects let us provide a shim layer between the DOM that is rendered and the tests.
-We can re-use the Objects, and we could define a Menu PO (if we had one) that we could mixin to each PO.
+This is highly flexible and has the power of finding elements by our Angular models!

 You can see the [whole Page Object file here](https://github.com/mbcooper/ProtractorExample/blob/master/e2e/Home.po.js "Home Page Object"), and the [Home Page Template](https://github.com/mbcooper/ProtractorExample/blob/master/src/app/home/home.tpl.html "template") here, so let's walk through a few of the basics: